The development of Muriwai

 Three or four horses can happily work in the arena at the same time.

-Gateways use two-rail gates, so nothing low that could tangle feet, and crushed limestone to minimise mud and stone bruises.
+Gateways use special three-rail gates, so nothing low that could tangle feet, and crushed limestone to minimise mud and stone bruises.
 The grass is free of summer rye grass staggers, our conclusion after several horses that previously showed they were prone to the condition proved able to graze without problems.

 Our six-horse Magnum Horse Walker